gpunalkar/grunt-snow-js-retrieval/README.md

 # grunt-snow-js-retrieval

-> A simple timer that gets script includes (for now) for unit testing from a SNOW instance.
+> A simple task that gets script includes (for now) for unit testing from a SNOW instance.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`